Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single paragraph that is information-dense and front-loaded with the core purpose.
-It could be slightly improved with bullet points for readability, but it is not overly verbose.
+The description is a single paragraph of three sentences, front-loaded with the main purpose.
+It is efficient but could be slightly improved with bullet points for clarity, though not necessary.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.